Towards the continuum limit of a $(1+1)$d quantum link Schwinger model

 An important additional observation is that the area traced out by the closed curve on the Bloch sphere by ${\bf \hat{S}_n}$ admits a topological interpretation as a Berry phase.
 In the continuum limit, this area is $\omega [\Omega] = \int_{0}^{\beta} d\tau \dot{\phi} (\tau) \cos(\theta (\phi(\tau))) = \oint_{\phi_0}^{\phi_0} d \phi \cos (\theta (\phi))$ ~\cite{Berry1984}, where $\tau \in [0,\beta]$ is the Euclidean time.
 At leading order in the large-$S$ limit, only the number of total windings is relevant, with each winding contributing $2 \pi S$.
 While this term is irrelevant for the integer spins used in this work, for half-integer spins it gives rise to a $\pi$-flux in the system.
 This feature rigorously establishes that QLMs with large values of half-integer spin lead to a topological theta angle $\Theta=\pi$, often anticipated in the literature ~\cite{Banerjee2012pg, Hauke_2013, surace2020lattice, yang2020observation} already for the spin-$1/2$ case.

 \paragraph{Conclusion and outlook --} In this paper, we have numerically demonstrated the continuum limit of QED in $(1+1)-$d, regularized with quantum spin-$S$ operators for several physical observables.
-A highlight of our results --- made possible by systematic finite size scalings and careful continuum extrapolations --- are the small spin values $S\lesssim 3-5$ that suffice to reach the continuum limit.
+A highlight of our results are the small spin values $S\lesssim 3-5$ that suffice to reach the continuum limit.
 The systematic finite size scaling enables us to quantitatively estimate the resources of a quantum device to realize the continuum limit.
 These results lend hope that near future quantum simulation experiments with small $S$ and limited lattice size can yield valuable data that can be extrapolated to the QFT limit.
 Using a coherent state path integral, the approach to the Kogut-Susskind limit is derived and the connection of half-integer spins with topological angle $\pi$ is formalized.

-Our results point to several directions for future investigations.
-Remaining in $(1+1)-$d, an immediate question concerns the existence of new critical points in the phase diagram with half-integer spins, and other values of the couplings $\mu/g$.
-The mapping to generalized PXP model begets the question if quantum scars, responsible for anomalous thermalization in the PXP model, are also present in the higher spin representations~\cite{ho2019periodic}.
-The Floquet dynamics of such models also have a rich phase structure~\cite{Mukherjee2020,Mukherjee2} and are worth studying.
-Going to higher dimensions, an exciting challenge is to figure out whether the convergence properties of both Abelian and non-Abelian QLMs with increasing link representations are equally efficient as in one spatial dimension.
+For future investigations, the feasibility of our approach may immediately be tested using today's quantum hardware.
+High-energy aspects of these models, such as the presence of quantum scars~\cite{ho2019periodic}, and Floquet dynamics~\cite{Mukherjee2020,Mukh2} are worth studying.
+In higher dimensions, an exciting challenge is to quantify the convergence properties of both Abelian and non-Abelian QLMs with increasing link representations.
+Finally, we note that the calculation of the mass spectrum of the Schwinger model using quantum devices is merely a stepping stone towards more complex tasks.
+The situation changes completely when considering, e.g., real-time dynamics where our proposed Trotterization using qudits can provide a substantial advantage of traditional qubit approaches.